beppu/mad-scientists-lab/ta/THINKING.md

 # Blog

+## 2020-06-29 Revisiting My Work

+It's close to being able to do live execution of strategies, but a little more plumbing needs to happen.
+If I remember correctly, I still need to implement the following.

+* The ability to warm up a strategy immediately prior to realtime execution.
+(It seems I have this in live.js also.)
+* The ability to execute strategies in realtime.
+(It seems I have this in live.js)
+* The ability to execute orders on a real exchange.
+(I don't have this yet.)

+I need to recall how orders are structured, and I need to translate them into exchange API calls.

+Small things left to do:

+* Write a cron job to keep downloaded candles up to date.
+* Install my code on my non-US servers.

+An important things I must not forget is robustness in the face of network errors.
+If the live trader loses connectivity, it must first download candle data to get back up to speed.
+It should also send me an alert, so that I can monitor the situation.
+Perhaps wide stop losses should also be used in case the bot is not able to reconnect in time to resume order management.

 ## 2020-03-26 I Forgot About Strategy State and a Review

 In the previous entry, my pseudocode had the strategy function both consume its past state and